Adele Raemer: Online presence

 In 2011 Raemer created a Facebook group called Life on the Border With Gaza, in which she and other Israelis share their experiences.

 Raemer began blogging for CNN iReport in 2012, during Operation Pillar of Defense.
 In 2013, Raemer was nominated for a CNN iReport Award.
 Today she blogs for the Times of Israel.

 In 2018 Raemer spoke at the UNHRC's Independent Commission of Inquiry about events that had occurred that year on the Gazan border.
 She was chosen due to her social media presence, and her posts on and records of the events(including documenting fires caused by incendiary devices).
 Haaretz named her one of the "10 Jewish Faces Who Made Waves in 2018" for her testimony.

 In 2019 Raemer testified to the United Nations Security Council about the events of Operation Protective Edge in 2014 and life on the border.
 Raemer still believes that there are "good Gazans" in Gaza who do wish to collaborate and live as good neighbors, but tragically, far fewer than she believed before.

+In a 2024 interview with Hungarian Conservative, Raemer said she became more skeptical about the possibility of peace with Hamas and the PLO after October 7, stating that fewer Gazans than she had previously believed were willing to live as neighbors with Israelis.
+She said Israel should maintain security control along the Gaza border.
+Raemer continues to write for the Times of Israel about life on the border and the October 7 attacks.